 Mahima came out of the BOX of the inward mindset toward the student when she realized the student's needs, objectives and challenges.

-- Needs- Since the student belonged to a public school, she did not know a lot about presenting, making slides, or creating videos, so she had needs for support and guidance.
+- Needs- Since the students belonged to a public school, they did not know a lot about presenting, making slides, or creating videos, so they had needs for support and guidance.

-- Objectives- For Mahima, helping the student was a task.
-For the student, it was a major life project.
-She intended to do well in the international competition.
+- Objectives- For Mahima, helping the students was a task.
+For the students, it was a major life project.
+They intended to do well in the international competition.

 Mahima also eventually came out of the BOX of the inward mindset toward the teacher.